younghwanglocalspace/photo-picker-plus-ios/ChuteStarterProject.md

 Write The Delegate Methods
 --------------------------
 The PhotoPickerViewControllerDelegate methods are just as same as in UIImagePickerControllerDelegate, the only difference is the class type of the picker.
 These work exactly the same as the UIImagePickerController delegate methods to make things easier.
 You can refer to Apple's documentation on UIImagePickerControllerDelegate to see what the keys in the dictionary are.

-The only one we are going to be concerned with is `UIImagePickerControllerOriginalImage`.
-So our cancel method will just dismiss the picker and our success method will display the image in the scrollView and dismiss the picker.
-The code for these methods is
+####Note: The following code is just to show the delegate methods and not to copy the whole code from ViewController.m.
+For detail implementation you can check the tutorial.

 ViewController.m